comalle/Testing/README.md

 Note 13: Keys are not easily transportable.
 Keys are stuck to the computer that they are on, and to set up on another computer is difficult.
 Items like Yubikey can be used to transport keys and subkeys around, but that now means that keys could be physically stolen or physically lost which depending on the person, may make the system less secure.
+(Possible good question to see if they use YubiKey)

 Note 14: SSH keys can be cracked as long as a hacker knows who they're targeting and can get access to the computer hosting the ssh password.
 Sidenote: SSH keys require later versions of GIT to even use which makes them have a limited rollout compared to GPG keys.